 Average Cost of Solar Panels and Installation

-Solar energy is on the rise and installing home solar panels is one of the easiest ways you can help reduce your environmental footprint and save on electricity in the long run.
+Solar energy is on the rise and home solar installation is one of the easiest ways you can help reduce your environmental footprint and save on electricity in the long run.
 The average cost of a solar panel system varies, and multiple factors can influence pricing within each state.
 The cost of panels should continue to decrease as technology advances and the solar manufacturing industry achieves greater economies of scale.

 Average Cost of Solar Panels

 While a solar panel system will eventually reduce your overall electricity expenses, it does require a significant upfront cost.
 The average cost of solar panels varies by state so determining the cost of solar panels and calculating your returns can be complex.
 There are federal solar tax credits that deduct up to 30% of the total cost, making them even more affordable for the average consumer.
 The following breakdown of state averages is based on the installation of a 6-kilowatt system (slightly below the average size of U.S. systems) and after tax credits are applied.
 (Note.
 Data is only provided for the majority of U.S. states, not all 50).

 What Impacts the Cost of Solar Panels?